aaduggan/open-space-game-sandbox/.github/ISSUE_TEMPLATE/Custom.md

 ---
 name: Support question
-about: Ability to handle support quesitons
+about: Ability to handle support questions

 ---